RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/bigknight.png
    :align: center

-   All Legal Moves for a Knight on an :math:`8 \times 8` Chessboard
+   Figure 2: All Legal Moves for a Knight on an :math:`8 \times 8` Chessboard